 With the charisma of Clay Walker and the chops of George Strait, Easton Corbin sauntered onto the mainstream country music scene with a hit song that –refreshingly– name-checked “country” in all the right ways.
 He needs no such affirmation, though, as his debut album is a collection of effortlessly neo-traditionalist songs, ripe with sincerity.
 It’s fair to compare Corbin to his obvious influences, but there’s something about the natural, youthful effervescence he brings to his music that makes it sparkle all on its own. – Tara Seetharam

 Countless albums were released in 2010, in mainstream country music, Americana, bluegrass, and all the other loosely associated sub-genres that make up the country universe.
 Of those albums, our writers particularly enjoyed the following twenty.
 All four writers submitted top ten lists for th year, and amazingly enough, there were exactly twenty different albums among them.
 So if you’re wondering if your favorite album just missed the list…it didn’t.
 But we’d love to hear why we were wrong in the comments.

 Enjoy part one now, and look for the top ten on Friday.

-Dan’s musings on country music have recently been published at CMT.com.
+Dan’s musings on country music are now being published at CMT.com.
 Check out his awesome rundown of this year’s reissues: The Greatest Greatest Hits of 2010.
 He also contributed to features on Toby Keith and Tim McGraw, selecting “Who’s That Man” as a prime Keith cut, and “Just to See You Smile” as prime McGraw.

 Meanwhile, Tara has launched her own blog – TaraSeetharam.com – which features her musings on pop culture and has me secretly wishing to do guest posts on the non-country artists who populate my iPod.